 The Company has no history of earnings and no source of operating cash flow and, due to the nature of its business, there can be no assurance that the Company will be profitable.
 The Company has paid no dividends on its shares since incorporation and does not anticipate doing so in the foreseeable future.
+The only present source of funds available to the Company is through the sale of its equity shares.
 Even if the results of exploration are encouraging, the Company may not have sufficient funds to conduct the further exploration that may be necessary to determine whether or not a commercially mineable deposit exists.
-While the Company may generate additional working capital through debt and/or equity offerings or through the sale or possible syndication of its property, there is no assurance that any such funds will be available.
-If available, future financings may result in substantial dilution to purchasers under the Offering.
+While the Company may generate additional working capital through further equity offerings or through the sale or possible syndication of its property, there is no assurance that any such funds will be available.
+If available, future equity financings may result in substantial dilution to purchasers under the Offering.
+At present it is impossible to determine what amounts of additional funds, if any, may be required.